What does a Self-Care, Midday Moves Class have to do with working during a pandemic? Everything!

 It was almost exactly a year ago that the World Health Organization declared occupation burnout an official medical diagnosis.
 At WJCS, preventing burnout has always been an important priority, as our agency is sensitive to the dangers of vicarious trauma, a condition in which people adopt and exhibit the same symptoms of stress, burnout, and anxiety as trauma victims with whom they work.
 Helping staff identify and combat signs of vicarious (also known as secondary) trauma is vital so that their work with survivors of emotional and physical abuse and other hardships does not prevent them from maintaining balance and serenity in their own lives.
 In fact, our expertise in this area led to several agencies in Westchester County partnering with WJCS mental health professionals to provide secondary trauma trainings to Police and Correction officers and other First Responders so they can better manage the challenging aspects of their jobs.

 The importance of preventing burnout has been magnified with the disruption and accompanying stress triggered by COVID-19.
-Our employees have worked tirelessly to meet the needs of Westchester residents struggling during the pandemic, providing close to 20,000 Telehealth services to date, delivering food, essential items, and children's games and activities to needy families, and devoting 24/7 care to developmentally disabled adults living in our 13 group homes who are prohibited from having family visitors and attending day programs.
+Our employees have worked tirelessly to meet the needs of Westchester residents struggling during the pandemic, providing over 25,000 Telehealth sessions via video chat and phone to date, delivering food, essential items, and children's games and activities to needy families, and devoting 24/7 care to developmentally disabled adults living in our 13 group homes who are prohibited from having family visitors and attending day programs.
 They have done all of this while also caring for themselves and their own families during an uncertain time of high health risk and emotional turmoil.

 "This has been a period of bothgreat challenge and wonderful inspiration," says WJCS CEO Seth Diamond.
 "Our staff has risen to the occasion by transforming services to be virtual,where necessary, and making sure to meet the needs of those we serve."
 Supporting staff by giving them the tools needed to do their jobs safely, communicating frequently so that staff are kept up to date as WJCS adapts to changing circumstances, expressing to employees how much their hard work is appreciated, and organizing fun virtual activities have all been priorities to ensure that staff stay calm and centered in the midst of a highly anxious time.